 Nonporous materials (materials that don't soak up water) and furnishings and other surfaces should be completely cleaned, disinfected and allowed to dry completely.
 First, scrub all surfaces with soap and water and rinse well.
 If the surface is not scrubbed, mold and mildew will return (just spraying with cleaners or biocides will not kill the mold).
 Then, disinfect everything.
 Liquid chlorine bleach should be used to disinfect and kill any remaining mold and mildew.
 Follow the instructions on the label and let the bleach solution remain on the surface for at least 15 minutes before rinsing and drying.
 After cleaning and disinfecting, you must completely dry each item or mold and mildew will return.
 To speed drying, keep fresh air circulating.

-For more information about flood cleanup and removing mold, see the Red Cross / FEMA document, "Repairing Your Flooded Home".
+For more information about flood cleanup and removing mold, see the Red Cross / FEMA document, Disaster Cleanup & Repair For Your Home.

 The most important thing you can do to protect yourself is to use common sense and be aware of safety and health risks.
 Do not enter a building that is clearly unsafe.